Table of Contents

 Main topics studied in Math 7

 Combinatorics: choosing with and without repetitions.
-Pascal triangle; formual for nCk (no proof, and no binomial theorem)
+Pascal triangle; formulae for nCk (no proof, and no binomial theorem).

 Quadratic equation.
 Quadratic formula, Vieta formula.
 Parabola.